yvonne96/Algo/technical_manual/technicalMan.md

 about the algorithms such as its performance, comparasions of similar algorithms, written example's etc.
 ## System Architecture
 ![System Architecture image]
-(images/systemArch.jpg)
+(images/systemArch.png)
 A user has access to use our system through our website.
-They
+They can then interact with our quizzes or our animations.
+Our website needs access to our algorithms in order to run our animations with the code.
+An admin can add more algorithms and then add subsequent pages to our website so that our users can then see and use these algorithms.
 ## High Level Design
 ## Problems & Resolution
 ### **Problem 1**